GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: RESULTS

 \subsection{Ablation Study}

-\textbf{Sampling Algorithm of Diffusion} To investigate the influence of different sampling algorithms, we conducted the experiment on SDD.
+\textbf{Sampling Algorithm of Diffusion} To investigate the influence of different sampling algorithms, we replace tree sampling (TS) with DDPM and DDIM, and conduct the experiment on SDD.
 We report the average inference time for one agent in addition to the ADE$_{20}$ and FDE$_{20}$.
-Tree sampling is equivalent to DDIM sampling when $K_{t}=0$.
-Since LED does not have an official implementation nor reported inference time on SDD, we do not include it in our comparison.
-The results in Table \ref{table:ablation_1} verify that, with the same GBD framework, our proposed tree sampling algorithm performs the best and has a shorter inference time than DDPM, indicating the superiority of our sampling algorithm.
-Compared with MID, our GBD-TS method reduces the inference time from 139 ms to around 25 ms.
+Since LED~\cite{LED_2023_CVPR} and SingularTrajectory~\cite{Singulartrajectory_CVPR_2024} do not have an official implementation nor reported inference time on SDD, we only include MID which uses DDPM for comparison.
+The results in Table \ref{table:ablation_1} verify that our proposed tree sampling algorithm performs the best and has a shorter inference time than DDPM and DDIM, indicating the superiority of our sampling algorithm.
+Compared with MID, our GDTS method reduces the inference time from 139 ms to around 25 ms.

 \textbf{Trunk Step of Tree Sampling} We also explore the effect of the trunk step $K_{t}$.
 As shown in Table \ref{table:ablation_1}, $K_{t}$ does not significantly influence the inference time since we use DDIM in the branch stage which already has a fast sampling speed.
 However, the accuracy of our method decreases when $K_{t}$ is either too large or too small.
-When $K_{t}$ is too large, small $K_{b}$ makes it challenging for the branch stage to drive the roughly denoised trajectory to various modalities, limiting the diversity of the results.
-When $K_{t}$ is too small, the trunk stage does not provide enough guidance for the branch, which means the branch stage that uses DDIM undertakes most of the denoising task.
-Since we observe that the prediction accuracy using DDIM is relatively bad in Table \ref{table:ablation_1}, a small $K_{t}$ degrades the performance.
+When $K_{t}$ is large, small $K_{b}$ makes it challenging for the branch stage to drive the roughly denoised trajectory to various modalities, limiting the diversity of the results.
+When $K_{t}$ is small, the branch stage that uses DDIM undertakes most of the denoising task, without obtaining enough guidance from the trunk stage, which degrades the performance.

 \textbf{Combination scheme of Tree Sampling} We compare different combinations of DDPM, d-DDPM, and DDIM in tree sampling algorithm to verify the effectiveness of our scheme.
 Note that the result of the trunk stage must be deterministic, hence only d-DDPM and DDIM ($\eta=0$) can be used in the trunk stage.
 Results in Table \ref{tab:ablation_2} demonstrate that using d-DDPM in both stages gets the lowest ADE$_{20}$ and FDE$_{20}$, probably because d-DDPM focuses on reconstruction rather than generation, i.e., accuracy rather than diversity.
 However, the inference time is much longer than our scheme, and our scheme achieves a good balance between prediction accuracy and inference speed.